Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Application: Optimizing Quarantine Use

+also computes an approximate solution which is feasible to \eqref{prog:empc_def}.
+Note that \eqref{prog:empc_def_apx} is itself still not easy to solve: it is an integer programming problem.
+While there are relatively sophisticated methods for solving various classes of integer programs, they all require the presence of some special structure to work well, as integer programs are in general $\NP$-hard.
+Moreover, even computing suboptimality bounds for arbitrary integer programming problem is difficult \cite{Burer2012,Lee2012}.
+As such, we use a randomized multistart search to approximately solve \eqref{prog:empc_def_apx}.
+This is detailed in Algorithm \ref{alg:multistart}.

 While in general it may take a very long time to find the optimal solution, it is theoretically guaranteed that Algorithm \ref{alg:multistart} will find the globally optimal solution of \eqref{prog:empc_def} eventually, and in finite time, so long as $\maxiter$ is set to infinity.
 This is moreso a nice theoretical guarantee, than a practically important matter.
+Of course, the amount of time required to find a feasible solution of a particular quality will be affected by the particular choice of sampling distribution, and it is likely that the optimal solution will not be found for quite some time.
+We detail the particular sampling distribution used in our experiments in Section \ref{subsec:experiments}.

-Perhaps more important in practice is that for any considered candidate action, Algorithm \ref{alg:multistart} will terminate at a locally optimal point after at most $O(n^2)$ operations, which can be proven formally by a simple counting argument.
+Perhaps most important in practice is that for any considered candidate action, Algorithm \ref{alg:multistart} will terminate at a locally optimal point after at most $O(n^2)$ operations, which can be proven formally by a simple counting argument.
 This guarantees that at any given system state, our controller can do better than random guessing quickly, while not necessarily guaranteeing that the optimal action will be found.

-As the use of the total quarantine policy as an auxiliary control law verifies that the optimization problem \eqref{prog:empc_def} is feasible at any given state $X,$ and we have specified a particular optimization algorithm from which to generate the suboptimal solutions to \eqref{prog:empc_def} required of the EMPC specified in Section \ref{subsec:empc}, we have a fully specified EMPC for the $SEIV$ epidemic quarantine problem, which we test by way of simulation in the following subsection.
+Note that by no means is this the only sort of algorithm which can be used here.
+Rather, this is the simplest approach which has been found to work well enough to be worth reporting here.
+It is expected that in different application domains, researchers may want to investigate the efficacy of different approaches.
+Those interested may want to read up on heuristic algorithms for integer programming problems (see, e.g., \cite{Blum2016,Hansen2001}).